Blog

 Website Feature – Online Forms

 Online forms have multiple uses that can include collecting needed details, requesting more information, event registration and processing payments.
-This is not an inclusive list by any means but I wanted to share a couple of examples to show how a form may benefit your business.
+This is not an inclusive list by any means but we wanted to share a couple of examples to show how a form may benefit your business.

 A simple contact form may be helpful for several reasons.
 You may not want to expose your email to limit spam.
 Website users can use the form to send information to you that will still reach your email, but not let all the spam bots see your email address.
 You can see a simple contact form at the bottom of our website at https://www.convergesc.com/.